ckenst/tester-code-reviews-webinar/README.md

-# code-reviews-hands-on
+# Participating in Code Reviews as a Tester: A Hands on Session

-Participating in Code Reviews as a Tester: A Hands on Session
+Webinar for TestCraft